 In any job search, it's important to establish yourself as an expert or thought leader.
 Establish yourself as knowledgeable in your area of interest by tweeting about the latest articles, news, or research related to your field.
 Tweet about interesting items related to the job search as well.

 Twitter is pretty simple.
-Just remember: it’s a starting point.
+Just remember: it's a starting point.
 You will have to take your job search off your social media sites at some point to interview, network or otherwise meet your potential employer, but Twitter is another great tool in the growing toolkit of a job seeker.
-For more advice on your job search, visit our blog today.